| Title: | The Free Algebra |

 vignette provides details and examples of the adjoint operator.

-The dot object is generated by running script inst/dot.Rmd
+The dot object is generated by running script inst/dot.Rmd, which

 includes some further discussion and technical documentation, and